kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

     # /var/lib/kubelet/device-plugins automatically.
     name: overwritten-anyway
     image: some-image
-  driverContainer: # is a Container spec
+  moduleLoader: # is a Container spec
     # This container will not be privileged by default.
     # It will mount /lib/modules and /usr/lib/modules automatically.
     name: overwritten-anyway